 Gay Sex Clubs In Berlin

-Mutschmann’s – Clubbing, cruising and flirting all rolled into one in this hot-as-hell fetish club – which is pretty appropriate given the hardcore action in the play space and darkroom here.
+- Mutschmann’s – Clubbing, cruising and flirting all rolled into one in this hot-as-hell fetish club – which is pretty appropriate given the hardcore action in the play space and darkroom here.
 There is a strict dress code most nights aimed towards leather lovers, rubber and uniforms but Wednesday night everyone is welcome.
-Thursdays are generally naked night – so no underwear, shoes only – but no matter when you visit testosterone and sex scent the air.
+Thursdays are generally naked night – so no jockstraps, thongs or any type of underwear, shoes only – but no matter when you visit testosterone and sex scent the air.

-Triebwerk – A hard-working gay sex club where you can enjoy yourselves at more than 300 sex parties and over 50 open days (on Mondays) a year.
+- Triebwerk – A hard-working gay sex club where you can enjoy yourselves at more than 300 sex parties and over 50 open days (on Mondays) a year.
 Spread over 2 floors they offer a bar area, lounge with a big screen, playgrounds with air conditioning and one of the most striking darkrooms in Berlin complete with a St. Andrew’s cross, video cabins, gynecological examination chair, and sling.
-Check their website for events and dress codes for the night ranging from none to naked or underwear.
+Check their website for events and dress codes for the night ranging from no dress code to naked or only gay men in briefs.

 Gay Cruising Cinemas In Berlin

-The Jaxx – The premier gay cinema in the gay Schöneberg district.
+- The Jaxx – The premier gay cinema in the gay Schöneberg district.
 Opened since 1995 this was the first sex cinema in Berlin to have numerous private cabins, a wide selection of XXX films, cruising area, and a darkroom.
 Still today, twenty years one, it continues to be a recipe for sweaty success filled with handsome guys and hot action.
 The Jaxx is known for its selective door policy, however, but sadly this is all too common in Berlin for what we heard.
-The Jaxx also has a sex shop we offer a wide selection of toys – should you need anything to further enhance your pleasure.
+The Jaxx also has a sex toy with a wide selection of gay toys – should you need anything to further enhance your pleasure.